YSU-CSIS-SE/csci-5802-tooldemo-jmeter/docs/index.md

     Mouse over Sampler >
     Click on HTTP Request

-In HTTP Request, under the HTTP Request section, fill in the Path with the item that you want each thread (user) to request.
-We will set this to /, so each thread will access the homepage of our server.
+In HTTP Request, under the HTTP Request section, fill in the Path with the item that you want each thread (user) to request. .
 Note that you do not need to specify the server in this item because it was already specified in the HTTP Request Defaults item.

 Add a View Results in Table Listener

 In JMeter, listeners are used to output the results of a load test.
 There are a variety of listeners available, and the other listeners can be added by installing plugins.
-We will use the Table because it is easy to read.

     Select Thread Group, then Right-click it
     Mouse over Add >